Sara Bonifacio

 Sara Bonifacio (born 3 July 1996) is an Italian volleyball player who plays for Igor Gorgonzola Novara.

 Career

 Bonifacio joined the amateur volleyball club of Alba in 2005 then she was recruited for Club Italia a junior team managed by FIPAV.
 She signed with Igor Gorgonzola Novara in 2014.
-Bonifacio plays as blocker.
+Bonifacio plays as a blocker.
 She was selected to play the Italian League All-Star game in 2017.

 Personal life

-She was born in Alba, Piedmont to a Nigerian mother and Italian father.
+She was born in Alba, Piedmont, to a Nigerian mother and an Italian father.